Electrical and Computer Engineering (ECE)

 The department recognizes the need to conduct periodic reviews and adjustments to meet the current and projected needs of the state and nation according to its mission objectives.

-Depth: To be effective in applying electrical engineering principles in engineering practice or for advanced study in electrical engineering.
+Depth: To be effective in applying electrical engineering principles in engineering practice or for advanced study.

-Breadth: To have a productive career in the many diverse fields of electrical engineering such as analog engineering, bioengineering, communications, and electromagnetics and waves, or in the pursuit of graduate education in disciplines such as electrical engineering, medicine, law, or business.
+Breadth: To have a productive career in the many diverse fields of electrical engineering such as analog engineering, biomedical engineering, communications, and electromagnetics and waves, or in the pursuit of graduate education in disciplines such as electrical engineering, medicine, law or business.

 Professionalism: To function effectively in the complex modern work environment with the ability to assume professional leadership roles.

-Depth: To be effective in applying computer engineering principles in engineering practice or for advanced study in computer engineering.
+Depth: To be effective in applying electrical engineering principles in engineering practice or for advanced study.

-Breadth: To have a productive career in the many diverse fields of computer engineering such as digital engineering, bioengineering, security, communications, and embedded systems, or in the pursuit of graduate education in disciplines such as computer engineering, medicine, law, or business.
+Breadth: To have a productive career in the many diverse fields of electrical engineering such as analog engineering, biomedical engineering, communications, and electromagnetics and waves, or in the pursuit of graduate education in disciplines such as electrical engineering, medicine, law or business.

 Professionalism: To function effectively in the complex modern work environment with the ability to assume professional leadership roles.